-If, however, my denial relates directly to other people, such as in case of collective denials and delusions, particularly in cultural, lifestyle and broad social denials, then such denial can lead to catastrophic proportions.
+If, however, my denial relates directly to other people, such as in the case of collective denials and delusions, particularly in cultural, lifestyle, and broad social denials, then such denial can lead to catastrophic proportions.

 As I said, denial self-replicates.
 When the entire society is in denial and bases its existence on denial, it is extremely difficult, if not impossible to get out of it.
 As denial becomes more and more complex, intertwined with hundreds of other denials, undoing the huge tight knot becomes absolutely impossible.

 The end of the denier(s) is the only possible outcome.